raspberrypilearning/share-your-world/en/step_3.md

 --- task ---

-Open `index.html` and start to create your homepage
+Open `index.html` and start to create your homepage.

 [[[overall-page-structure]]]